 Founder and executive director

-Laurent is a French award-winning documentary filmmaker, producer, and founder of Forbidden Stories, a network of investigative journalists devoted to keeping stories alive.
+Laurent is a French award-winning documentary filmmaker, producer, and founder of Forbidden Stories, a global network of journalists whose mission is to pursue the investigations of reporters who have been murdered, jailed or threatened.
 Richard has directed documentaries for 20 years.

 He was a Knight-Wallace Fellow in 2017 at the University of Michigan and was named European Journalist of the year 2018 by the Prix Europa in Berlin.
 Read more.

 Sandrine Rigaud is a French investigative journalist.
 As editor of Forbidden Stories since 2019, she coordinated the “Pegasus Project” published in July 2021 and the “Cartel Project,” a massive cross-border collaboration to finish the investigations of a murdered Mexican journalist that won a George Polk Award and the Maria Moors Cabot Prize.
 She has also coordinated “Story Killers”, The “María Teresa investigation” and The “Bruno and Dom Project”

 Before joining Forbidden Stories, she directed feature length documentaries for French television.
 Read more.

 Annie Hylton is an award-winning investigative journalist and magazine writer from Canada.
 Known for her nuanced, empathetic portrayal of complex subjects and hard-hitting investigations, her writing aims to illustrate the human stakes behind harmful policies.
 She writes about gender, migration, human rights, and post-conflict transitional justice from the Middle East, Central America, and Africa, among others.
 Her writing has appeared in The New Yorker, Harper’s, The New Republic, The London Review of Books, Esquire UK, The Walrus, and many others.